geljo/project-clip.vim/README.md

 This plugin is still even before alpha
 Even the name might change in future!

+1. Run `:Projects`
+First run might take a bit longer until all git projects are found
+2. Choose your project in fzf popup
+3. Netrw is opening in chosen directory in a new tab
+4. change your current working directory with `<leader>cd`

 ## settings

 Currently only these 2 settings are available